cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 ```

 ### Submit a governance proposal to execute a MsgChanUpgradeInit message.

+Only an authority is able to initiate a channel upgrade by submitting a `MsgChanUpgradeInit` message.

 Execute a governance proposal specifying the relevant fields to perform a channel upgrade.